viperleed/viperleed/doc/content/tensor_leed.rst

     What constitutes a *small* pertubation is naturally system-dependent, but generally, the limit lies in the range of few hundred pm at best :cite:`rousTensorLEEDTechnique1986`.

     As work-around, it is possible to run a new refercence calculation and delta-amplitudes calculation when the structure optimization trajectory approaches this limit.
     You can use the the :ref:`RUN parameter<run>` to execute multiple reference calculations, delta-amplitude calculations, and structure searches in series.

+-   The parameter space grows quickly for larger unit cells.
+    Luckily, many symmetries inherent to the surface structure can be exploited to eliminate redundent parameters.
+    For example, geometric displacements of symmetry linked atoms must always happen in a concerted fashion.
+    If that were not the case, the symmetry would be broken and a different LEED pattern would result.

+    To make use for these symmetries and the resulting reduced parameter space, it is necessary to know and enforce the surface slab symmetry.
+    While manually finding out the surface slab symmetry is generally an easy task, enforcement is not.
+    This would require manually going throug every symmetry-linked atom and defining matching displacement vectors.

+    *Fortunately for the user*, automatic symmetry-detection and enforcement is one of the **main and unique features** of ViPErLEED.
+    See the ViPErLEED paper for details (**TODO**).

 -   The R-factor hyper-surfaces tend to be inherently non-smooth.
 This is a consequence of how the various R-factors are designed.